-Nature has given P. Kuznetsov brilliant and beautiful gift of inexhaustible energy of the soul.
-The feeling of enthusiasm for life never left the artist to a ripe old age.
+Nature endowed P.V.
+Kuznetsov with a brilliant painting gift and inexhaustible soul energy.
+The feeling of enthusiasm for life did not leave the artist to a very old age.
 Art was for him a form of existence.

-By fine craft Kuznetsov could join as a child, in his father’s Studio-the painter.
-When the artistic talent of the boy was clearly determined, he entered the Studio of painting and drawing at the Saratov society lovers of fine arts, where he studied for several years (1891-96), under V.V.
+Kuznetsov could join the visual craft as a child, in the workshop of his father, an icon painter.
+When the boy’s artistic inclinations were clearly defined, he entered the Studio of Painting and Drawing at the Saratov Society of Fine Arts Lovers, where he studied for several years (1891-96) under the guidance of V.V.
 Konovalov and G.P.
-Salvi-Ni-Barakki.
-An extremely important event in his life was the meeting with V. E. Borisov-Musatov had a profound and positive impact on the Saratov artistic youth.
-In 1897 Kuznetsov brilliantly passed the exams in MUZHVZ.
-He studied well, standing out not only the brightness of talent, but also a genuine passion to work.
-In the years Kuznetsov was under the spell of the beautiful artistry of K. A. Korovin; it was no less profound disciplining effect of V. A. Serov.
-At the same time, Kuznetsova rallied around a group of students, who later became well-known members of the creative community, "Blue rose".
+Salvi-ni-Barakka.
+An extremely important event in his life was a meeting with V. E. Borisov-Musatov, who had a strong and beneficial influence on the Saratov art youth.
+In 1897, Kuznetsov brilliantly passed the exams at MUZHVZ.
+He studied well, distinguished not only by the brightness of his talent, but also by his genuine passion for work.
+In these years, Kuznetsov was under the spell of the picturesque artistry of K. A. Korovin; no less profound was the disciplining effect of V. A. Serov.
+At the same time, a group of students rallied around Kuznetsov, who later became members of the famous Blue Rose creative community.

-In the late 1900s, the artist has experienced a creative crisis.
-The strangeness of his work often becomes painful, and he seemed exhausted and not able to justify its hopes.
-Even more impressive was the revival Kuznetsova, who applied to the East.
-A crucial role was played by the wanderings of the artist in Zavolzhsky steppes, travel to Bukhara, Samarkand, Tashkent.
-In the early 1910s Kuznetsov made the paintings "Kirghiz Suite", which signifies the ultimate flowering of his talent (“Sleeping in the shed", 1911; "sheep Shearing”, “Rain in the desert", "Mirage”, “Evening in steppe”, all of 1912, etc. ).
-With the eye of an artist like sleep veil: its flavor without losing the fine nuances, were filled with the power of contrasts, the rhythmic pattern of songs acquired the expressive simplicity.
-Kuznetsov peculiar nature of his talent contemplation gives pictures of the steppe cycle pure poetic sounding, lyrically heartfelt and epic-solemn.
-Attached time to this work "Bukhara series" ("Teahouse", 1912; "the rookery", "a Buddhist temple", both 1913, etc.) demonstrates the strengthening decorative qualities, causing theatre Association.
-In those same years, Kuznetsov writes a number of still lifes, among them the excellent "still life with Japanese print" (1912).
+In the late 1900s. the artist survived a creative crisis.
+The strangeness of his work sometimes became painful; it seemed that he had exhausted himself and was not able to justify the hopes placed on him.
+All the more impressive was the revival of Kuznetsov, who turned to the East.
+The decisive role was played by the artist’s travels along the Volga steppes, trips to Bukhara, Samarkand, Tashkent.
+In the very beginning of the 1910s.
+Kuznetsov made pictures of the “Kyrgyz Suite”, marking the highest flowering of his talent (“Sleeping in a nightmare”, 1911; “Shearing”, “Rain in the steppe”, “Mirage”, “Evening in the steppe”, all 1912, etc. ) From the eyes of the artist, a veil was asleep: its color, without losing its exquisite nuance, was imbued with the power of contrasts, the rhythmic pattern of the compositions acquired expressive simplicity.
+The intuition intrinsic to Kuznetsov by the nature of his talent gives the paintings of the steppe cycle a pure poetic sound, lyrically soulful and epic solemn.
+Adjoining in time to these works, the Bukhara Series (The Teahouse, 1912; The Bird Bazaar, In the Temple of Buddhists, both 1913, etc.) demonstrates an increase in decorative qualities, causing theater associations.
+In those same years, Kuznetsov wrote a number of still lifes, among them the excellent "Still Life with Japanese Engraving" (1912).

-During the revolution Kuznetsov worked with great enthusiasm.
-He participated in the design of revolutionary festivals, the publication of the magazine "liberation", he taught, was engaged in many artistic and organizational problems.
-His energy was enough for all.
-During this period, he creates new variations of Oriental motifs, noted the influence of ancient art; among his best works are magnificent portraits of E. M. Bebutova (1921-22); then they published a series of lithographic "Turkistan" and "Mountain Bukhara" (1922-23).
+During the revolution, Kuznetsov worked with great enthusiasm.
+He took part in the design of revolutionary festivities, in the publication of the magazine "The Way of Liberation", conducted pedagogical work, was engaged in many artistic and organizational problems.
+His energy was enough for everything.
+During this period he creates new variations of oriental motifs, marked by the influence of ancient Russian painting; among his best works are magnificent portraits of E. M. Bebutova (1921-22); then he published the lithographic series Turkestan and Mountain Bukhara (1922-23).

-Attachment to the elite circle of the subjects did not exclude the reaction of the artist to the current reality.
-Under the impression of the trip to Paris, where in 1923 was arranged his exhibition (together with Bebutov), Kuznetsov has written the "Paris of the comedians" (1924-25); in this work its inherent decorative laconic style round suddenly with a sharp expression.
-New discoveries brought the artist's visit to the Crimea and the Caucasus (1925-29).
-Rich with light and energetic movement, the space of his compositions gained depth; these are the famous painting "the grape Harvest" and "Crimean farm" (both 1928).
-During these years, Kuznetsov aggressively sought to expand your story repertoire, addressing topics of labor and sports.
-Stay in Armenia (1930) brought to life a series of paintings, embodying, in the words of the painter, "the collective pathos of the monumental building where people, cars, animals and nature come together in one powerful chord".
-With all sincerity desire to respond to social ordering Kuznetsov couldn’t quite satisfy the Orthodox new ideology, often subjected him criticized for "aestheticism", "formalism”, etc. the same allegations were addressed to other masters Association "Four arts" (1924- 31), a founding member and the Chairman of which was a blacksmith.
-The works created in the late 1920s - early 1930s (including "portrait of the sculptor A.T.
-Matveev", 1928; "Mother", "bridge on the river Xan-GU", both 1930; "Sort cotton", "Pushball", both 1931), the last high rise of creativity Kuznetsova.
+Attachment to the chosen circle of plots did not exclude a lively reaction of the artist to current reality.
+Impressed by the trip to Paris, where in 1923 his exhibition was organized (together with Bebutova), Kuznetsov wrote "Parisian Comedians" (1924-25); in this work, the inherent decorative laconicism of the style turned into unexpectedly sharp expression.
+New discoveries brought the artist's trips to the Crimea and the Caucasus (1925-29).
+Saturated with light and energetic movement, the space of his compositions has gained depth; such are the famous panels "Grape Harvest" and "Crimean Collective Farm" (both 1928).
+During these years, Kuznetsov persistently sought to expand his plot repertoire, addressing the topics of labor and sports.
+A stay in Armenia (1930) brought to life a cycle of paintings that embodied, according to the painter himself, "the collective pathos of monumental construction, where people, cars, animals and nature merge into one powerful chord."
+With all the sincerity of the desire to respond to the social order, Kuznetsov could not fully satisfy the orthodox of the new ideology, who often criticized him for “aesthetics”, “formalism”, etc. The same charges were addressed to other masters of the Four Arts association (1924- 31), the founding member and chairman of which was Kuznetsov.
+Works created in the late 1920s - early 1930s. (including "Portrait of the sculptor A.T.
+Matveev", 1928; "Mother", "Bridge over the Zan-gu river", both 1930; "Cotton sorting", "Pushball", both 1931) - the last high rise of creativity Kuznetsova.